When in Rome…

 Just because eggs are often served on breakfast buffets at Italian hotels, don’t be misled.
 Italians don’t eat eggs for breakfast.
 They’re considered too filling so early in the morning.

 An Italian breakfast is generally simple and quick, usually a hot coffee-based drink with a sweet pastry, croissant or roll, or slice of bread with jam.
 Italians are more likely to eat eggs for lunch, sometimes in the form of a frittata.
-Those hotel buffets menus are geared to please international travelers rather than Italians.

-Food Rule #8 – Dinners aren’t eaten before 7 PM
+Food Rule #9 – Dinners aren’t eaten before 7 PM

 Italians tend to eat later than Americans, usually about 8 PM or after.
 In fact, if you are visiting Italy, you aren’t likely to find a restaurant open for dinner before 7 PM.

-Food Rule #9 – Don’t ask for salad dressing
+Food Rule #10 – Don’t ask for salad dressing

-Italians typically dress salads with olive oil alone, or with oil and vinegar (often balsamic).
+Italians typically dress salads with olive oil alone or with oil and vinegar (often balsamic).
 Of course, the best olive oil is always local.

 And salad is always served after the first course.

-Food Rule #10 – Don’t order soda pop with meals
+Food Rule #11 – Don’t order soda pop with meals

-While Coca Cola and other soft drinks are available in Italy, Italians never order these sugary drinks with their meals.
-They always drink wine or water.
-The reasoning: Soda detracts from the flavor of foods.
+While Coca-Cola and other soft drinks are available in Italy, Italians never order these sugary drinks with their meals.

 Also, Italians never drink coffee with a meal, only afterward.
 An exception, however, it’s okay to slug soda or beer with pizza.

-Food Rule #11 – Don’t ask for tap water at the dinner table
+Food Rule #12 – Don’t ask for tap water at the dinner table

 San Pellegrino is one of the most popular brands of bottled water in Italy (credit: San Pellegrino)